 Roadblocks loom on superhighway

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday February 8, 1994
+by Phil Burgess, Unabridged from the Rocky Mountain News, February 8, 1994

 Dallas–More than a thousand people–from engineers to policy wonks–are assembled here to participate in the Western Communications Forum, an annual event to assess technology and new applications in the communications industry.